DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Assessed at interview"],
-    notes: ["SCITTs/SDs we've recently spoken to haven’t expressed a need for this, but it’s something candidates sometimes like to mention"]
+    notes: ["SCITTs/SDs we’ve recently spoken to haven’t expressed a need for this, but it’s something candidates sometimes like to mention"]
   }
 }) }}